 A child is starving, on the brink of death.
 But YOU can help save his life.
 That means for less than 11 cents a day, you can feed one child.

-For $20, you can feed a starving child for 6 months.
+For $40, you can feed a starving child for an entire year.

 There are several factors influencing the global hunger crisis including:

 As in most crises, it is children who are most affected.
 Long-term hunger can cause a child to have:

 - Stunted development

 One in every 5 children in this extremely impoverished nation is malnourished.

 Since the war began, food production has declined by 40 percent.